EvanWhittaker97/EvanWhittaker/README.md

 There wasn't a lot to clean in this data.
 However, I removed the players who didn't test in 3 or more of the athletic testing fields so an accurate grade could be determined.
 Furthermore, I wanted the height field to be something easier to quantify, so I converted the height from inches to feet.

 Next, I calculated the percentiles for each player's performance in the athletic tests, such as the 40-yard dash, vertical jump, and cone drill.
 The challenge was creating percentile grades by position.
 It was imperitive that I only compare apples to apples.
-For example, it wouldn't be fair to compare speed of a WR to the speed ot an OL.
+For example, it wouldn't be fair to compare speed of a WR to the speed to an OL.

 I then combined each position's CSV into one and loaded it into Power BI.